Geist & Gegenwart – Dialogue Forum / Whitsun Dialogue

 ‘Geist & Gegenwart’ is made up of two components

 First, the Whitsun Dialogues, which are held every two years in Seggauberg Castle, the former Bishop’s residence in southern Styria, close to the Slovenian, Croatian and Hungarian borders.
-The events took place in 2005, 2007, 2009, 2011 and 2013, the sixth is planned for May 2015.
+The events took place in 2005, 2007, 2009, 2011, 2013 and 2015.

 Series of Dialogs